 My computer is about 8 years old.
 In a time where technology can become obsolete on a monthly basis, I have been fighting this for far too long.
 It’s time to get a new PC.
 I’ve taken my computer about as far as it can go.
 I upgraded the memory and kept it clean of viruses, but it just isn’t performing at the level that I require anymore.
 I could just go out and buy a ready-made PC and be done with it, but that’s just not my style.
 Plus, I can take you handsome readers along with me as I build my own PC.
+This can be a great way to stay on budget if you’re paying off debt.

 I decided to go forward with this project after a few discussions with one of our IT professionals at ACCC.
 That’s really all it took.
 A once complicated idea now seems relatively simple and, with a little help, I’m confident that I can build a really nice PC for a price far less than what I would pay at a store.
 Here’s how to do it…